stefanstaniAIM/IPPR2016/README.md

 #S-BPM Modelling and Execution Platform#

 This is a modelling and execution platform for S-BPM processes, based on microservices powered by Spring Boot.
-The modelling platform is based on Angular 1, the frontend for th execution platform, however, is based on Angular 2.
+The modelling platform is based on Angular 1, the frontend for the execution platform, however, is based on Angular 2.
 Basically, the platform consists of the following modules:

  - **ProcessModelStorage:** This is the process repository.
  - **ProcessEngine:** Responsible for the execution of processes, based on Akka.
- - **Gateway:** Authentication and authorization service and handles the request of the process execution frontend (GUI).
+ - **Gateway:** Authentication and authorization service and handles the requests of the process execution frontend (GUI).
  - **Persistence:** Hibernate mapping of the database tables.
  - **GUI-Dev:** Development project for the Angular 2 execution platform frontend (With some dev tools, with node server backend).
  - **GUI:** Production project for the Angular 2 execution platform frontend (minified, uglified, with Spring Boot backend).